7 Concealer Secrets Makeup Artists Know (That You Don't)

 To find out how to expertly apply concealer, giving off the vibe that we, in fact, have youthful-looking under-eyes and unblemished skin, we asked some top makeup artists for their tried-and-true tricks.
 Spoiler: Product choice is so important.
 Keep scrolling for their tips!

 Tatcha Luminous Deep Firming Eye Serum ($85)

 Don't forget to hydrate the under-eye area before you apply concealer.
-Use "an effective but gentle and quickly absorbed eye cream," says Honey makeup artist Suzy Gerstein.
-"A couple I love: Tatcha Luminous Deep Hydration Firming Eye Serum ($85), Sunday Riley Start Over ($75), Ren Keep Young And Beautiful Anti-Aging Eye Cream ($40), and Pai Echium and Argan Gentle Eye Cream ($54)."
+Use "an effective but gentle and quickly absorbed eye cream," says Honey Artists makeup artist Suzy Gerstein.
+"A couple I love: Tatcha Luminous Deep Hydration Firming Eye Serum ($85), Sunday Riley Start Over ($75), Ren Keep Young and Beautiful Anti-Aging Eye Cream ($40), and Pai Echium and Argan Gentle Eye Cream ($54)."

 Adds Honey artist Azra Red, "Hydrating sensitive skin around the eye would not only help with lines but it will make your concealer stay on better.
 Otherwise, your skin will absorb moisture from the concealer and leave not-so-attractive powdery residue under the eye."

 YSL Touche Éclat ($42)

 While a thick formula may sound like the perfect choice for hiding the darkest of circles, a creamy consistency is ideal.
 Says Gerstein, "For under the eyes, I love liquid and cream concealers, as the drier, thicker, and waxier formulas tend to crease more underneath the eyes.
 The creamier formulas wear more naturally."